cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+5/31/2020

+Added a table and migration to hold pairs of related content - this is not wired up/processed yet but the idea is that this table will track related content (which otherwise is largely trapped in the text of a post in bracket codes) and allow generation of a change list for more efficient html generation and perhaps a list of file changes.

+To setup for tracking related content the Bracket Code was refactored - both to have an easy way to get the related content and also to pull out some common code.

+Added a migration for the new related content table.

+5/21/2020

+Supplement the title with the file name if the title in both XMP and IPTC title are blank - originally I thought this was a mistake because it can leave you with Titles that are whatever file name format your camera is writing, but in retrospect I think better to try to find some valid data rather than leave this blank.

+Created an MSIX and installed it on my computer.
+This was largely a test but since it was successful I will probably try to use it and may try to use Github actions to build it automatically.

+Included the bracket code help in the post help.

 5/13/2020